Housefull 4 Posters: Kriti Kharbanda's First Look As Rajkumari Meena Will Leave You Spellbound!

 Talking about 'Housefull 4', Kriti was earlier quoted as saying by the Indian Express, "Kriti (Sanon), Pooja and I play sisters.
 I learnt sword fighting for my role."

-Directed by Farhad Samji, 'Housefull 4' has a star cast which toplines Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon, Pooja Hegde, Kriti Kharbanda and Rana Daggubati.
-The film will be releasing in theatrical screens on Diwali 2019.
+Directed by Farhad Samji, 'Housefull 4' has a star cast toplined by Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon, Pooja Hegde, Kriti Kharbanda and Rana Daggubati.
+The film will be releasing in theatrical screens for Diwali 2019.

 Housefull 4 Posters: Pooja Hegde Looks Gorgeous As Rajkumari Mala